Scifabric/pybossa/doc/customizing.rst

 Enabling the Dropbox Task importer
 ==================================

-PyBossa also offers the Dropbox importer, which allows to import directly all kind of files from a Dropbox account.
-In order to use it, you'll need to register your PyBossa server as a Dropbox app, as explained `here <https://www.dropbox.com/developers/dropins/chooser/js#setup>`_.
+PYBOSSA also offers the Dropbox importer, which allows to import directly all kind of files from a Dropbox account.
+In order to use it, you'll need to register your PYBOSSA server as a Dropbox app, as explained `here <https://www.dropbox.com/developers/dropins/chooser/js#setup>`_.

 Don't worry about the Javascript snippet part, we've already handled that for you.